frconor-ebook/meditations/_posts/2025-06-13-generosity-towards-god.md

 John Paul II says, "It is necessary to go beyond the limits of strict justice, in imitation of the exemplary conduct of the widow who teaches us to give with generosity even that which is meant for our own needs (Luke 21:1-4).

 "Above all, one must remember that God does not measure human actions by a standard which stops at the appearance of 'how much' is given.
 God measures according to the standard of the interior values of 'how' one places oneself at the disposition of one\'s neighbor.
-He measures according to the degree of love with which one freely dedicates oneself to the service of others" (John Paul II, *Address*, November 10, 1985).
+He measures according to the degree of love with which one freely dedicates oneself to the service of the others" (John Paul II, *Address*, November 10, 1985).

 Our generous offerings will be most pleasing to God if we make them through His Mother.
 St. Bernard recommends, "Entrust your small gift to the care of Mary.
 She will ensure that your offering is favorably received by Our Lord" (St. Bernard, *Homily on the Nativity of the Blessed Virgin Mary*).